TheOdinProject/curriculum/nodeJS/final_project/project_odin_book.md

 ### Introduction

 You've come a long way, congratulations!
-At this point, you should feel comfortable with building new Express applications and using MongoDB to model and store data.
+At this point, you should feel comfortable with building new Express applications and using PostgreSQL to model and store data.
 This project will require you to put all of that knowledge to the test.
 It's not going to be easy, but it should be well within your capabilities and it will be a *great* portfolio piece.

 You'll be building a clone of a social media site, such as Facebook, X, Myspace, or Threads.
 As with our previous lessons, how much effort you want to put into the styling and front end is up to you.
 The important stuff is the data and backend.
 You'll put together the core features of the platform like users, profiles, posts, following, and "liking".